oudoken/xtremecache/README.md

 and
 https://github.com/pauld-codes/xtremecache

-TEsted and working in prestashop 1.6.1.4.
+Tested and working in prestashop 1.6.1.4.

 Check that controller get correctly installed in:
 YOUR_ROOT/override/classes/controller/FrontController.php